Global Flying Hospitals: Restructuring

-From 2014 to 2019, GFH was reorganized.
-Its operation hub remains in Macau SAR as the Head Office, with manufacturing of clinics on the China mainland, as GFH Manufacturing.
+From 2014 to 2024, GFH was reorganized.
+Its operation hub remains in Macau SAR as the Head Office, with manufacturing of clinics in Cambodia, as GFH Manufacturing.
 A new Board, new selection of aircraft, new funding model and new vision of providing resources to alliance humanitarian charities ... rather than launching its own missions, became the new focus of this reorganization.
 The organization is overseen by a Board of Directors, CFO, CEO, Chief Engineer and other executives.
 Newton is the organization's CEO, Chairman and Founder.

 Head Office

 In 2009, Global Flying Hospitals (Macau) Association was moved from the US and received approval from the Macau SAR government.

 On January 11, 2012, Sofitel Luxury Hotels engaged as an alliance sponsor of Global Flying Hospitals, at a signing ceremony, attended by VIPs, the media and invited guests.
 With this alliance, the Sofitel Hotels throughout Asia invited guest to donate and support the charity.
 Dedicated brochures and an in-room television channel further promoted the alliance.